kebaHailu/TenX/README.md

-# Weather & Solar Dashboard
+# TellCo Telecom Analysis Dashboard

-This project is a Weather & Solar Dashboard built using Streamlit, Pandas, and Plotly.
-The dashboard allows users to select a city and a date to view weather and solar data, including solar irradiance, ambient temperature, relative humidity, wind speed, and module temperatures.
-Additionally, the project includes detailed data analysis such as correlation analysis, data cleaning, data quality checks, histograms, bubble charts, summary statistics, time series analysis, wind analysis, and temperature analysis.
+This project is a TellCo Telecom Analysis Dashboard built using Streamlit, Pandas, and Plotly.
+The dashboard allows users to explore a telecommunication dataset that contains valuable information about customer activities on the network.
+Users can analyze opportunities for growth and make informed recommendations regarding the potential acquisition of TellCo, a mobile service provider in the Republic of Pefkakia.
+The analysis includes user engagement, experience, and satisfaction metrics, as well as detailed data visualizations.

 ## Features

-- **City Selection**: Choose from a list of cities to view the corresponding weather and solar data.
-- **Date Selection**: Select a specific date to filter the data.
-- **Detailed Data Analysis**:
-  - **Correlation Analysis**: Understand relationships between different weather and solar parameters.
-  - **Data Cleaning**: Ensure the data is clean and ready for analysis.
+- **User Overview Analysis**: Gain insights into customer behavior, including handset usage and application engagement.
+- **User Engagement Metrics**: Track user activity through session frequency, duration, and total traffic.
+- **User Experience Analysis**: Evaluate network performance metrics such as TCP retransmission and throughput.
+- **Satisfaction Analysis**: Assess customer satisfaction based on engagement and experience scores.
+- **Interactive Visualizations**: Utilize advanced plotting techniques to visualize key performance indicators and trends.
-  - **Data Quality Check**: Verify the integrity and quality of the data.
+- **Data Quality Checks**: Ensure the integrity and quality of the dataset through thorough analysis.
-  - **Histograms and Bubble Charts**: Visualize data distributions and relationships.
-  - **Summary Statistics**: View comprehensive statistics of the filtered data.
-  - **Time Series Analysis**: Analyze trends and patterns over time.
-  - **Wind Analysis**: Detailed examination of wind speed and direction.
-  - **Temperature Analysis**: In-depth analysis of ambient and module temperatures.
-- **Solar Irradiance Plot**: Visualize Global, Direct, and Diffuse Irradiance over time.
-- **Temperature and Humidity Plot**: Visualize Ambient Temperature and Relative Humidity over time.
-- **Wind Data Plot**: Visualize Wind Speed and Gusts over time.
-- **Module Temperatures Plot**: Visualize the temperatures of solar modules A and B over time.
-- **Raw Data Display**: Optionally display the raw data in a table format.
+- **Raw Data Display**: Optionally display the raw telecommunication data in a table format for detailed examination.

 ## Installation